Reflux & Hiatus Hernia Treatment

 What is Acid Reflux (GORD/GERD)?

 Acid reflux occurs when stomach acid flows back into the oesophagus, causing irritation.
 When this happens frequently, it is known as gastro-oesophageal reflux disease (GORD).
-Without appropriate treatment, long-term reflux can lead to complications such as inflammation, narrowing of the oesophagus, or Barrett’s oesophagus.
+Without appropriate treatment, long-term reflux can lead to complications such as inflammation, narrowing of the oesophagus or Barrett’s oesophagus.

 Common Symptoms